OSGeo/PROJ/CONTRIBUTING.md

 ## Adding bug reports

-Bug reports are handled in the [issue tracker](https://github.com/OSGeo/PROJ/issues) on PROJ.4's home on GitHub.
+Bug reports are handled in the [issue tracker](https://github.com/OSGeo/PROJ/issues) on PROJ's home on GitHub.
 Writing a good bug report is not easy.
 But fixing a poorly documented bug is not easy either, so please put in the effort it takes to create a thorough bug report.